Types of skill, and Rasmussen's SRK schema

 3. Knowledge based : understanding unfamiliar instructions can involve a considerable amount of problem solving, see Bainbridge, 1989.
 Even these days, when companies should know better, probably most people have had the experience of trying to use new electronic equipment or software and finding the instructions incomprehensible.

-Summary notes added later, more emphasis on the differences between the two schemes :
+Summary notes added later, emphasising the differences between the two schemes :

 Use of the three types of cognitive behaviour is flexible.
 All tasks may start with being done by problem solving, and someone may return to this in unfamiliar circumstances :